 SSA's records indicate that the claimant is represented, but there is insufficient or conflicting information about the claimant's representative (EXAMPLE: The claimant appointed two representatives at different times and the representatives do not appear to be working together or to be aware of each other’s activities.
 SSA may contact the claimant directly to clarify the situation.)

-NOTE: When SSA contacts a represented claimant in writing regarding a claim development matter (e.g., a written request for specific evidence), SSA sends the letter to the representative and the claimant.
-SSA also sends notices of initial determinations and decisions to the claimant, with a copy to the appointed representative.
+NOTE: When communicating in writing with a represented claimant during the adjudication process, we send claim development matters (e.g., a written request for specific evidence) to the (appointed) principal representative and a copy to the claimant.
+We send notices of initial determinations and decisions to the claimant and a copy to the principal representative.
+In communications related to authorized fees, we send the notice to the recipient and a copy to the claimant when appropriate.

 1. General information for contacting a represented claimant

 From the time a claimant appoints a representative until the representative's authority expires (see GN 03910.060), SSA staff must document all contacts with the claimant's representative regarding any claim development matter or PE issue, whether initiated by the representative or SSA.
 Update the file with a:

 copy of any notice or contact in writing;

 Report of Contact (RC) recording the in-person or telephone contact.
 Fax a copy of the RC to eView if the file is electronic.
 If this is a paper folder and you do not have the claim file, send a copy of the written contact or the RC, to the component where the claim file is located after faxing the documentation into Non-Disability Repository for Evidentiary Documents (NDRED).

 note on the claims development screen, if available, with the date and a brief description of the contact, such as “requested claimant to sign 827.”

 2. Representative asks SSA to contact the claimant directly

 If the representative requests that SSA contact the claimant directly in claim-related matters, take the following actions: